prisma/tiberius/README.md

 [![Documentation](https://docs.rs/tiberius/badge.svg)](https://docs.rs/tiberius)
 A native TDS (MSSQL) 7.4 driver for Rust

+**NOTE**: Supporting async/await and revising the API is currently pending.
+A very early preview state with current design considerations is available in the https://github.com/steffengy/tiberius/tree/async_await.

 [Documentation](https://docs.rs/tiberius)

 This is the new async rewrite, please check the documentation above for any examples.